andrealmj/generating-keywords-for-google-ads/README.md

 # generating-keywords-for-google-ads
-Automatically generate keywords for a search engine marketing campaign using Python.
+Automatically generated keywords for a search engine marketing campaign using Python.